vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

 <br>

 ### 1. Introduction
-The energy datafile “Energy Indicators” is a list of indicators of energy supply and renewable electricity production from the United Nations for the year 2013, we will put the information into a DataFrame with the variable name of **Energy**.
+The energy datafile “Energy Indicators” is a list of indicators of energy supply and renewable electricity production from the United Nations for the year 2013.
+We will put the information into a DataFrame with the variable name of **Energy**.
 This datafile is in Excel format and available [here](https://docs.google.com/spreadsheets/d/1QkXYq9ptjwzIP36E9TNYbou940cIExcT/edit?usp=drive_link&ouid=106973170624396683384&rtpof=true&sd=true).

 The GDP data is a csv containing countries' GDP from 1960 to 2015 from World Bank.
 We name this DataFrame **GDP**.
 The GDP datafile can be found [here](https://drive.google.com/file/d/1kZLhmyBRdh7tnO7VVv8jdTF623JDrQSM/view?usp=drive_link).